Zen-Watch/zen-watch-ifttt-cloud-functions/README.md

 - Build custom on-chain transaction templates for specific use-cases cross-chain bridging, NFT airdrops, NFT mints
 - Build a client for IPFS, Arweave or Fission Codes FVM
 - Build an Email Client with SMTP
+- Build a GPRC client to support non-rest production servers / gateways
 - Build a Message Queue Client - Kafka, SQS or your favorite
 - Build a Database Client - MySQL, MongoDB, Cassandra, RocksDB, Firebase, Supabase, Polybase
 - Build a LLM Cloud Function with Picone Vector DB and Open AI for personalization based on wallet & on-chain events & more